A Hierarchy OF 'ETHICAL' METALS

 4th- Recycled metals

-This is metal that comes from the open market and is untraceable.
+5th - 'Normal' metal - These are metals that comes from the open market and is untraceable.

 In our opinion there is a case for using untraceable metals when there is no other option, provided a donation is made to an effective charity.
 The basis for this is the approach outlines by effective altruism in a short video you can see here.